Juan Uribe: 2006 shooting allegations

 In October 2006, Uribe was alleged to have been involved in a shooting in his native Dominican Republic.
 A farmer named Antonio Gonzalez Perez accused Uribe of wounding him with a pellet gun.
 Despite claims by the San Cristóbal Province District Attorney that there was no firm evidence that Uribe was involved in the incident, a judge decided to press forward with the case.
-Although a defense motion to bar him from leaving the country was rejected, it was ruled on January 5, 2007, that Uribe must appear before a court on the 15 and the 30 of every month until the case was resolved.
+Although a defense motion to bar him from leaving the country was rejected, it was ruled on January 5, 2007, that Uribe must appear before a court on the 15th and the 30th days of every month until the case was resolved.
 Uribe, who denied any involvement in the case, suggested that he might not play baseball until the legal proceedings were concluded.
 He was confident that he would win in court, and the White Sox expected him to be free for spring training.
-In February, his name was cleared of any involvement with the shooting, and the court ruled he no longer had to appear on the 15 and 30 of every month.
+In February, his name was cleared of any involvement with the shooting, and the court ruled he no longer had to appear twice per month.
 Uribe called the incident "blackmail", saying it was an attempt by Perez to get money from him.